railstack/example_with_admin/README.md

 go run main.go --port 4000
 ```

-In another one set up Rails server in default port 3000 just run `rails s`, and meanwhile to get the `./bin/webpack-dev-server` server up in a third terminal.
+In another terminal set up the Rails server in default port 3000 just run `rails s`, and meanwhile to get the `./bin/webpack-dev-server` server up in a third terminal.

 Now visit the http://localhost:3000, you can see our new pages.